 This course familiarizes students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
 Each student must receive 12 hours behind the wheel (BTW) instructional time in range operations such as operating a tractor trailer through clearance maneuvers, backing, turning, parallel parking and coupling/uncoupling.
+Pre-requisites: None Co-requisites: All Required

-Pre-requisites: None CTDL 1010 - Fundamentals of Commercial Driving CTDL 1010 - Fundamentals of Commercial Driving
+CTDL 1010 - Fundamentals of Commercial Driving CTDL 1010 - Fundamentals of Commercial Driving